Speak with a safari expert

 Something fishy

-In terms of wildlife, crocodiles and hippos take second place behind the astonishing variety of fish that inhabit the lake – over 1,000 species – more than any other lake in the world.
+In terms of wildlife, crocodiles and hippos take second place behind the astonishing variety of fish that inhabit the lake – up to 1,000 species – more than any other lake in the world.

 The majority of these are cichlids, whose evolutionary radiations have been a source of eternal fascination for biologists intent on unpicking their taxonomic complexities.
 (Though their bright, shiny colours are the most attractive characteristic for the average diver.)
 These stunning little fish are everywhere, though most numerous in the shallow shoreline areas where they create nesting ‘sandcastles’ (officially termed bowers) and ferry their tiny fry by mouth.

 Fishing is an integral way of life for local Malawians living on the lake’s shores.
 Exploring the tiny fishing villages, learning about the culture of fishing is fascinating.
 Unfortunately, overfishing has become a serious concern in recent decades.
-This is due less to artisanal and small-scale fishing and more to large-scale, commercial fishing operations.
+This stems from both small-scale and more industrial fishing, with some commercial operations increasing pressure on certain stocks.

 Lake Malawi